braedon2/react-reference/README.md

 ### `render`

-Describes the type of DOM node you want to render.
+* used: to describes the type of DOM node you want to render.
 It must be a pure function so it can't have any side effects.
 * invoked: when the component is first added to the DOM and any time its state changes.